13 Best Non-Alcoholic Beers for Zero-Proof Drinking

 Non-alcoholic beers like O'Douls are nothing new.
 According to NPR, they first came onto the market in the 1980s.
 But with the rise of the sober curious trend in recent years, the market for NA beers has been booming.
 Sales of non-alcoholic beer are expected to surpass $25 billion by 2024, according to research firm Global Market Insights.

-Why the rise in interest of non-alcoholic beer now despite its decades of slow growth?
+Why the rise in interest in non-alcoholic beer now despite its decades of slow growth?
 "In general, I think we're seeing non-alcoholic beer trending especially among millennials because of health and wellness reasons," says Amber Pankonin, MS, RD, LMNT, registered dietitian and owner of Stirlist.

 And of course, "Dry January" is also a thing you hear floating around during the beginning of every new year.
 "During the month of January, I think we see non-alcoholic beer trending because of New Year's resolutions and the surge of Dry January, a campaign that encourages folks to give up alcohol during the month of January for health reasons," says Pankonin.
 Although, you can try a dry month any time of the year!